s-choung/NEasy/Readme.md

 - ASE (Atomic Simulation Environment)
 - Numpy
 - POVRAY
-'''
-#Install using SUDO if you have permission(local computer, colab etc) - takes few seconds
+### Install using SUDO if you have permission(local computer, colab etc) - takes few seconds
 https://wiki.povray.org/content/HowTo:Install_POV
-#or follow the instruction (Linux) if you are using NEasy in Burning Server - takes few munutes
+### or follow the instruction (Linux) if you are using NEasy in Burning Server - takes few munutes
 https://wiki.povray.org/content/HowTo:Install_POV
 '''